 Influences have come from Venetian traders and the Ottoman Empire, which both conquered vast swathes of the island over the centuries.

 The Venetian influences in Chania made it easy to remind them of things we’d seen during our day trip from Lake Garda to Venice the previous summer.

-Must sees are the two Cathedrals: one Greek Othedox and the other Roman Catholic; the municipal market; and the minaret-style lighthouse, which watches over the picturesque harbour.
+Must sees are the two Cathedrals – one Greek Othedox and the other Roman Catholic – and the municipal market.